 Small Kitchen Appliances Investigation

 Fortunately, we were able to find a lot of blenders with glass or stainless steel jars.
 We wanted to avoid any blender that was made from plastic because of the potential of leaching.
 Blenders are used so often, put into the dishwasher, and potentially can contain hot contents that we do not recommend you purchase one where plastic is touching the food.
-Sorry Vitamix fans!
+But if you have a Vitamix, they are selling stainless steel pitchers now!

 - Black + Decker (glass jar)